 What Is “Cutting the Cord?”

 As dire as the phrase may sound, “cutting the cord” simply means that you no longer have a cable subscription.
 This is something that has become increasingly popular over the last couple of years, and for good reason.
 According to this article, Americans spend an average of about $80 per month (nearly $1,000 per year) on their cable bills, which continue to increase about 5-6% annually.
 Not to mention that, based on data from the National Cable & Telecommunications Association (NCTA), there is a 7% downtime for cable subscribers.
-If this is true, it means that there are likely at least a couple homes in your neighborhood right now that are paying for cable service but are unable to use it.
+If this is true, it means that there are likely at least a couple of homes in your neighborhood right now that are paying for cable service but are unable to use it.

 And really; do we even have to mention the huge inconvenience it is waiting for a cable technician to arrive at your home?
 Based on this 2010 article, the average wait for a cable technician is 4.8 hours, which ultimately cost each consumer about $210 of lost time per appointment.
 All totaled, “81% of consumers wait [a total of] two days per year,” 48% of whom call the cable company to complain about it.

 Between long waits and extended downtime—and paying exorbitant amounts of money for the pleasure—more and more Americans are choosing to non-renew their cable contracts and to implement other methods of accessing digital content.

 The Pros and Cons of Cutting the Cord

 While leaving your cable company can provide you with a solid method of saving a sizeable chunk of hard-earned money, just like with most things in life, it doesn’t always present a perfect solution.
 With this said, let’s explore some of the advantages and disadvantages of cutting the cord.